KadamShweta04/SAT/server/docs/index.rst

 NODES_FORBID_PARTIAL_ORDER
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 This encodes the opposite of `NODES_REQUIRE_PARTIAL_ORDER`_.
-The constraint is satified as soon as two of the nodes switch their relative position.
+The constraint is satisfied as soon as two of the nodes switch their relative position.
 The formula is:

 .. math::
    \neg \left(\bigwedge_{i \in [2,j]}\sigma(n_{i-1}, n_i) \right)